lordoffreaks/shapes/README.md

     * A view admin the data (DraggableViews?)
     * A panel using page manager existing pages to add the view with the results.
 * Create a drush make file to make the install easier.
+* Create tests for the AreaCalculators and the Formatters.
+* Create negative functional tests.
+* Replace functional tests for Behat.

 You can run the unit tests with the following command: